ATV/UTV Trails in Langlade County

 Parrish Highlands Trail:

 Located in the northwest part of the county with 55 miles of scenic terrain.
 This trail links up with the Lincoln County ATV trail system.
-This two-way trail travels on old logging roads which are also open to motor vehicle traffic, snowmobilers, hikers, skiers and many other recreationalists.
+This two-way trail travels on old logging roads, which are also open to motor vehicle traffic, snowmobilers, hikers, skiers, and many other recreationalists.
 Trail riding is NOT allowed in the early spring due to wetness.
 There are three parking/access points for the Parrish/Highlands trail.
 Highway Q, at the Oneida/Langlade County line; Highway H, 2 miles south of Highway 17/Q; and Highway T, 3 miles west of Highway 45 in Summit Lake, WI.

 Pickerel/Pearson ATV Trail: